Translate

 "and a garden in the back

-that still needs planting.
+that still needs weeding.

 There's a boy I haven't forgiven